 Once your gaining organization has received confirmation of your PCS, military and DoD civilians will be assigned a sponsor.
 If you are experiencing any personnel issues or have not heard from your sponsor, contact the Airman and Family Readiness Center at DSN 314-676-6755 or 011-90-322-316-6755.
 Department of Defense civilians should contact their selecting official or personnel office for a sponsor.
 Contact the Civilian Personnel Office DSN 314-676-6416 or 011-90-322-316-6416 if you are not contacted by a sponsor.

 Your sponsor should provide you with information about the local community, housing, schools, employment, the base and any other information you request.
 Your sponsor should also provide you with information about your gaining organization including the name of your First Sergeant and Commander.
 Keep your sponsor informed during your PCS.
 If your arrival plans change, be sure to contact your sponsor.
 Your sponsor will be responsible for welcoming you to the base and your organization.
 Your sponsor will be responsible for welcoming you to the base and your organization, and also enusring you attend the Newcomer's Orientation.

 The 24-hour arrival point is the Billeting Office, Bldg 1081, DSN 314-676-9357.
 Prior to arriving, billeting reservations can be made by faxing Billeting at DSN 314-676-9353.
 Current operations and force protection considerations prompted a decision to direct mandatory use of government transit and permanent housing and billeting accommodations at Incirlik AB, Turkey.
 All active duty and DOD employees with an assignment to Incirlik AB are subject to this decision.

 All newly assigned personnel will attend Newcomers Orientation.
-This is a full day, one-stop in-processing that encompasses all pertinent base organizations.
-The Newcomer's Orientation is held every Friday at the Airman & Family Readienss Center to make your reservation.
+This is a half day, one-stop in-processing that encompasses all pertinent base organizations.
+The Newcomer's Orientation is held every other Friday.
+Call the Airman & Family Readienss Center to make your reservation.
 Spouses are encouraged to attend.
-All newcomers are encouraged to be in place NLT 8:15 a.m.
+All newcomers are encouraged to be in place NLT 7:30 a.m..
 The Airman and Family Readiness Center may be contacted at 011-90-322-316-6755 or DSN 314-676-6755.

 Critical Installation Information